 September 18, 2019 - by Jason Lisk

-Dak Prescott and the Dallas Cowboys win the award for Most Popular of Week 3 (Photo by Andrew Dieb/Icon Sportswire)
+Dad Prescott and the Dallas Cowboys need a big win in Week 15 (Photo by Andrew Dieb/Icon Sportswire)

 Last week started out with a significant survivor upset when Carolina, which had been picked by about 13% of survivor pool entries nationwide, lost on Thursday night.
 That result stole the crown from Tennessee over Cleveland in Week 1 as 2019’s biggest survivor elimination result so far.

 However, the week ended with another above-average survival rate overall, as the majority of the public went with either Baltimore or New England, and both of those big favorites won (although the Ravens made their backers sweat a bit).
 By our estimates, around 87% of survivor entries alive at the beginning of Week 2 made it to Week 3.

 In this post, we’ll analyze the five most popular survivor and knockout pool picks of Week 3 2019 using the “Holy Trinity” of pick data we introduced in our first survivor post of the season: win odds, pick popularity, and future value.
 This deeper level of analysis is big reason why our subscribers have reported nearly $1.5 million in survivor pool winnings over the past two seasons.

 (Note that this is an early read on Week 3 survivor picks, and data may change over the course of the week.
 We may have some updates by Friday.)